Bruheem/Dunstinotify/README.md

 # Dunstinotify
-a script that notifies you about different system events.
+a script that notifies you about system events!